 The actions in a framework can either be sequential—ideal for a waterfall methodology—or simultaneous, which a kanban board can support.

 The project life cycle outlines how you’ll set up your overall project management framework.
 You’ll start mapping out your project management framework by referencing your project lifecycle.

 There are typically five phases that make up the project lifecycle: initiation, planning, execution, management and review.

 - Initiation: Initiation consists of research, planning, coordinating with both stakeholders, brainstorming ideas and interviewing customers/stakeholders/partners/manufacturers for input.

 - Management: The management phase is where you’ll monitor, review and report all updates—particularly at each milestone—to key stakeholders.
-Additionally, you’ll want to make a note of everything, anomaly or not, just in case, and keep all notes in a repository to refer back to at a later date.
+Additionally, you’ll want to make a note of everything just in case, anomaly or not, and keep all notes in a repository to refer back to at a later date.